emptyoptic/Rust-CHIP8/README.md

 # Rust-CHIP8
-A simpel Chip8 project to learn Rust
+A simple Chip8 project to learn Rust